 Veterans face a number of challenges after service discharge.
 Like seniors, veterans are more likely to experience chronic pain due to injury.
 Moreover, veterans who are diagnosed with post-traumatic stress disorder (PTSD) may seek to self-medicate with opioids.
-Veterans who suffer from chronic pain often must cope with co-occurring PTSD stemming from physical and mental trauma.
+Veterans with chronic pain often must cope with co-occurring PTSD stemming from physical and mental trauma.

-In 2016, 3.5 percent of adolescents reported misusing opioids within the past year.
-The rate of misuse doubled for older adolescents and young adults aged 18-25.
-At that time, the rate of abuse for adolescents had gone down compared to past years; however, adolescents are still at risk due to the prevalence of substance abuse among cohorts, the social pressures of the age, and the relative ease-of-access.
+In 2019, 7.2% of adolescents reported misusing opioids within the past year, according to the Centers for Disease Control and Prevention.
+At that time, the rate of abuse for adolescents had gone down compared to past years; however, adolescents are still at risk due to the prevalence of substance abuse among cohorts, the social pressures of the age, and the relative ease of access.

-In Washington State, a study found that “the overdose rate for American Indians and Alaska Natives was 2.7 times higher for opioids and 4.1 times higher for heroin than white residents.”
-Native Americans are at risk because of high rates of co-occurring mental and substance use disorders — 8.8 percent of adults had such disorders in 2014, compared with the national average of 3.3 percent.
+In Washington state, a study found that “the overdose rate for American Indians and Alaska Natives was 2.7 times higher for opioids and 4.1 times higher for heroin than white residents.”

-In 2017, a survey found that “74 percent of farmers have been directly impacted by the opioid crisis.”
+In 2017, a survey found that “74% of farmers have been directly impacted by the opioid crisis.”
 People in rural communities are at risk of developing OUD because of socioeconomic factors and a lack of adequate access to mental health services.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) discovered that poverty can increase a person’s likelihood of abusing drugs, and today’s rural communities are increasingly poor.

 Risk Factors for Opioid Abuse

 There are many factors that influence the likelihood of individual opioid abuse.
-Categorically speaking, there are individual factors — such as pain, mental health issues, genetic determinants — factors related to relationships — such as peer pressure — factors related to communities — including community norms — and factors related to societies — including socioeconomic status.
+Categorically speaking, there are individual factors such as pain, mental health issues, and genetic determinants; factors related to relationships such as peer pressure; factors related to communities, including community norms; and factors related to societies, including socioeconomic status.